-Simon Grayson: Sunderland sack manager after 15 games
+Simon Grayson: Sunderland sack manager after 18 games in charge

 - From the section Football

-Manager Simon Grayson has been sacked by Sunderland, who are 22nd in the Championship after 15 games.
+Simon Grayson has been sacked after just 18 games as Sunderland manager, with the team 22nd in the Championship.

 His departure, announced 17 minutes after a 3-3 draw with bottom-of-the-table Bolton Wanderers, comes just four months after he was appointed.